bkw777/FluxEngine_Kit/README.md

 Install jumper on DC by default.

 ### DLK / HLD
-Connects the /MOTA (motor-A-on) output from the host to either the /DOOR-LOCK aka /IN-USE or /HEAD-LOAD input on the drive, or neither, or both.
+Connects the /MOTB (motor-B-on) output from the host to either the /DOOR-LOCK aka /IN-USE, or the /HEAD-LOAD input on the drive, or neither, or both.

 Usually not needed, but if needed, you may need one or the other or both.

 Don't short either position by default, but do stow two inactive jumpers.

-# Control Data Corporation / Magnetic Peripherals Inc / Honeywell 8-inch drives
+# Control Data / Magnetic Peripherals / Honeywell 8-inch drives

-Drives from Control Data, Honeywell, and several others were all actually made by [Magnetic Peripherals](https://en.wikipedia.org/wiki/Control_Data_Corporation#Magnetic_Peripherals_Inc.).
-CDC and Honeywell owned MPI, and MPI mostly only sold directly to them, and CDC OEMed the drives out to many others like [Centurion](https://www.youtube.com/watch?v=GmuDJC1gJOo), or my own drive which says "Educational Computer Corp mfg p/n 910033000-009" which is actually a CDC/MPI 77618019.

-CDC drives seem to have been pretty common because of the number of computer system manufacturers, integrators, & resellers that all sourced their drives from CDC.

-Some CDC drives like the 9404 line are Shugart-compatible.
-Use the SA850 hat for those.
+Some CDC drives like the 9404 line are Shugart compatible, and so for those just use the SA850 hat like any other Shugart bus drive.

-Other CDC drives (most others?) have several totally different interfaces.
-There are several different configurations and some are completely custom and incompatible, but two of those pinouts seem to cover most drives.

-The manuals do "sort of" have names for these interfaces, one being "daisy chain" and the other being "standard", but while the "daisy chain" label is meaningful in that all the daisy-chain models have a compatible pinout with each other, what the manuals call "standard FDD interface" is actually a range of different and wildly incompatible interfaces.

-All in all, it appears that many, perhaps most drives actually have the "daisy chain" interface, and a good number of the others all share a common pinout which doesn't have a distinct name, and then there are several other pinouts that I have no idea how common they actually were. (actually I have no idea how common any of them were)

-So for the purposes of having some sort of label to indicate which adapter hat pcb supports which drives, I am calling all of the "daisy chain" compatible pinouts collectively the "CDC" pinout, and what appears to be the next most common non-daisy-chain pinout I'm calling the "CDC ALT1" pinout.
+(jumpers on HLD and RDY in that case)

+But many (most?)
+CDC drives had totally different pinouts and interfaces, not remotely Shugart compatible.
+There were several different interfaces and configurations, but of those, it does appear that most drives probably fall into one of two possible pinouts.

 The two tables below come from two CDC manuals covering many similar drive models spanning several years.
 Left: [CDC FDD FSM ('79)](PCB/datasheets/CDC_77834769_Y__FDD_FSM.pdf)